MinaProtocol/mina/rfcs/0051-stop-transaction-processing.md

 * There will be a configuration parameter set at compile-time that will define the slot at which the node will stop the network.
-* The previous configuration should be overridable at runtime by optional CLI flags.
 * After the configured slot, the block producer will stop producing any blocks.
 * The block validator will reject any blocks received after the stop network
 * slot.